Embird Embroidery Software

 Ornaments and Monograms

-Previous examples illustrate the plant growing autonomously from the origin point and resulting in the fill of the entire mesh object.
-The term autonomously means that the growth of the plant is not managed.
-However, the Growth Kind control allows to select other ways of the plant growth, which are managed in some way or other.
-They introduce rotational symmetry and mirroring.
-Instead of filling the parent mesh object, they produce decorative object or ornament that uses parent mesh object as a shape template.
-Also, the plant may grow from vector object, or multiple vector objects, not just from a single point.
-If letter glyph is used as a core from which the plant grows, resulting mesh may look like a monogram.
+Previous examples illustrate the plant growing autonomously from the origin point, resulting in the fill of the entire mesh object.
+The term "autonomously" means that the plant's growth is not managed.
+However, the Growth Kind control allows you to select other ways for the plant to grow, which are managed in some way.
+These introduce rotational symmetry and mirroring.
+Instead of filling the parent mesh object, they produce a decorative object or ornament that uses the parent mesh object as a shape template.
+Also, the plant may grow from a vector object, or multiple vector objects, not just from a single point.
+If a letter glyph is used as a core from which the plant grows, the resulting mesh may look like a monogram.

 Growth Kind

-The Growth Kind control in the Options Tab allows to choose how the plant grow starts and whether it is managed (symmetry, mirroring) or not.
+The Growth Kind control in the Options Tab allows you to choose how the plant's growth starts and whether it is managed (symmetry, mirroring) or not.

-Sprouts Growth Symbols: 1 from origin point (autonomous), 2 from core (font glyph, library glyphs, hole or carving), 3 from origin or from base, rotational symmetry, 4 from origin or from base, mirrored and rotated
+Icons of Sprouts Growth: 1 from origin point (autonomous), 2 from core (font glyph, library glyphs, hole or carving), 3 from origin or from base, rotational symmetry, 4 from origin or from base, mirrored and rotated

 Mesh - Curly Plant - Sprouts Growth Examples: 1 from origin point (autonomous), 2a from core (library glyph), 2b from core (font glyph), 3 from base with rotational symmetry, 4 from base, mirrored and rotated

-Sprouts Growth Examples: 1 from origin point (autonomous), 2a from core (library glyph), 2b from core (font glyph), 3 from base with rotational symmetry, 4 from base, mirrored and rotated
+Examples of Sprouts Growth: 1 from origin point (autonomous), 2a from core (library glyph), 2b from core (font glyph), 3 from base with rotational symmetry, 4 from base, mirrored and rotated

 Symmetry

-Grow kinds can be divided into 4 groups as illustarted in above diagram.
+Growth kinds can be divided into 4 groups, as illustrated in the diagram above.
 Let's start with growth #3, which uses symmetrical sectors.
-The point of symmetry is identical to the Origin point.
+The point of symmetry is identical to the Origin Point.

 Mesh - Curly Plant - Mesh - Curly Plant Fill - Symmetry Mesh - Curly Plant - Arrow icon Mesh - Curly Plant - Rotational symmetry with 3 sectors

 Rotational symmetry with 3 sectors.
-Source sector is painted in red
+The source sector is painted in red.

 Source Sector

 The sprouts grow in just one sector of the mesh object (circle, in this case).
-This sector is called the source sector .
-Default source sector is the bottom-left one.
-It is marked with red color in above picture.
-Source sector can be changed with angle control Source Sector for Symmetry .
-Sprouts from source sector are copied around the Origin point to other sectors.
-The parent mesh object does not need to have circular shape.
-Shape of the source sector is used in all other sectors regardless of the real shape of those sectors.
+This sector is called the source sector.
+The default source sector is the bottom-left one, marked with red in the picture above.
+The source sector can be changed using the control Source Sector for Symmetry.
+Sprouts from the source sector are copied around the Origin Point to other sectors.
+The parent mesh object does not need to have a circular shape.
+The shape of the source sector is used in all other sectors, regardless of their actual shape.

 Mesh - Curly Plant - Curly plant with rotational symmetry - 7 sectors